lo-maxwell/react-virtual-garden/blog.md

 User almanac - displays how many of each plant were grown, some extra details about them

 User sends harvest plant request alongside their user auth token -> backend checks the token matches the user (or fetches the user that matches that token), attempts to perform the harvest plant request, sends back success/failure state -> frontend updates display based on result

-If the user hacks the api and sends multiple harvest/plant requests, the backend needs to verify that it is disallowed and fail

-Can use begin/commit/rollback in database, along with SELECT * FOR UPDATE for row level locking

 auth0 provides a user id, which we need to stick into the sql database